Surgery is not the “final answer” for back and neck pain.

 Back injuries are a long-term problem, and to fix them requires a great deal of commitment from the patient.
 That commitment can keep you healthy and out of surgery, but you can’t do it on your own.
 You need nurses, physicians, and physical therapists to support you all along the way.
 If you start with a Neurologist, you will have the continued support of someone who understands your case.

 Starting with a neurologist to discuss your back pain will give you a very different experience than starting with a surgeon.
 We will first evaluate your case and get you a precise diagnosis.
 Once we have your diagnosis, we can recommend the best treatment.
 Sometimes it’s surgery, sometimes it’s going through nonsurgical reliefs such as changing your sleep position, physical therapy or fixing your posture.
 In the end, regardless of the treatment we prescribe, you will be able to have the confidence that it’s the right one.

-Experiencing chronic back pain?
-If you are in the Kansas City area, visit me at Rowe Neurology Institute and we can begin the process of evaluating your situation.
-If you’re not local, read my article on the 5 facts you should know BEFORE you get tested for the things to consider before you see a neurologist.
+Also you can read my article on the 5 facts you should know BEFORE you get tested for the things to consider before you see a neurologist.